- Details

 1880.
 The line from Quinnesec to the Menominee River (near Antoine) is finished, 8.13 miles.
 [MCR-1903]

 1882.
-Built Narenta to Metropolitan (1st Escanaba & Lake Superior, a construction railroad leased to C&NW same year).
-Also built from the Menominee River (Wisconsin state line near Florence) to Crystal Falls, and from Iron River Jctr.
-To Stambaugh, and from Narenta to Metropolis (Felch Mountain branch).
+Built their line from Narenta to Metropolitan (actually the 1st Escanaba & Lake Superior, a construction railroad which was leased to C&NW same year), also known as the Felch Mountain branch.
+They also built from the Menominee River (Wisconsin state line near Florence) to Crystal Falls and Amasa, and from Iron River Jct. to Stambaugh and Iron River.
 [MCR-1903]

 1883.
 Milwaukee, Lake Shore and Western Ry built from Ironwood to Watersmeet.
-Sold to C&NW in 1893.
+It was sold to the C&NW in 1893.

 1886.
-Branch built from Winthrop Junction near Ishpeming to Republic.
-Also, from Clowry to Michigamme, and Wabic to Champion.
+The C&NW builds a branch from Ishpeming to Republic.
+They also, build from Clowry to Michigamme, and from Wabic to Champion.
 [MCR-1903]

 1887.
 March.
 The C&NW company is constructing at Detroit, 300 of the twenty-ton ore cars, for use in the ore carrying trade of this district.
 Three hundred of these cars are equal to 900 of the small ones now in use.
 [DD-1887-0305]